 Much research is being done to investigate if a definitive link exists between periodontal disease and other systemic illnesses.
 Many of the results are inconclusive.
 However, research has shown some links between periodontal disease and heart disease, ischemic stroke, respiratory disease, head and neck cancer, kidney disease, diabetes, and increased risk of pre-term delivery.
 Seeking gum disease treatment early on is vital to protecting your oral and general health.

 While many symptoms of gingivitis exist, tooth loss is the most severe.
 Gum disease is the leading cause of tooth loss for the majority of adults in the United States.
 Losing your teeth, however, is not the only danger of this disease.
 When teeth become lost, it is more difficult for patients to chew properly and may even affect the types of foods that they are able to consume.
 Without a healthy, nutritious diet, overall health can decline, further leading to systemic illness.
-If you notice that your teeth are becoming loose or if any other gum disease symptoms are occurring, seek treatment with Solid City Smiles right away.
+If you notice that your teeth are becoming loose or if any other symptoms are occurring, seek treatment with Solid City Smiles right away.

 Given the potential life-threatening effects of gum disease, it is very important to maintain regular dental exams and cleanings.
 Your dental professional will provide periodic screenings.
-If the presence of gingivitis or the more severe periodontitis is detected, either non-surgical or surgical gum disease treatment will be provided to address and control the disease.
+If the presence of gingivitis or the more severe periodontitis is detected, either non-surgical or surgical treatment will be provided to address and control the disease.
 There is no cure for periodontal disease.
 We must treat this condition and maintain your oral health to prevent the progression of periodontal disease.
-To avoid the dangers of gum disease, call Dr. Codelli and Dr. Shelby at Solid City Smiles in Atlanta, GA, who also serve the surrounding areas, including Sandy Springs, GA.
+To avoid the dangers of gum disease, call Dr. Codelli and Dr. Gaud at Solid City Smiles in Atlanta, GA, who also serve the surrounding areas, including Sandy Springs, GA.